SoylMoysture/soil-moisture-monitor/README.md

 * Solar charging enables longer running times without need for hooking up to power.
 * Battery level detection to monitor power.

-Furthermore, it uses a capacitive sensor.
+The project uses a capacitive sensor.
 These sensors are superio to resistive sensors due to their superior accuracy, durability, and resistance to corrosion.

+By integrating a solar charging element, the project aims to allow long-term operation without the need to recharge the system.
+Though this is highly dependent on the amount of sunlight available.
+With this in mind, some attention is paid to optimizing the power budget according to the following assumptions:
+* Minimize active operation (sensor reading, wifi active, etc.) to reduce current draw
+* Maximize deep sleep time where the unit is operating in lower power mode
+* Adjust above parameters to balance calculated current draws to solar cell recharge capacity
+* Be mindful of device aesthetics.
+Don't want to have a large solar panel overwhelming the space of the plant.